 Tell participant that you would like him/her to complete a written survey and to make the task easier, he/she can fill it out using a clipboard.

+The researcher should hand the participant the clipboard to hold, while the researcher takes 10 seconds to look for the proper survey in her bag.

 Heavy clipboard has ~ 5 lb weight inside/attached.

-.
+The researcher will then give the participant the survey and ask the participant to complete it (participant remains standing).

 The survey asks the participant to indicate her/his thoughts on the appropriate level of punishment for various campus infractions such as vandalism, plagiarism, or cheating on a test.